coderdark/unit-test/README.md

 ```

 ## Testing React using @testing-library/react
-If your component does not have a way to identify it for testing, Use `data-testid` to provide the element a name to be used in testing.
+If your component does not have a way to identify it for testing, Use `data-testid` to provide the element a name to be used in testing.  __When getting an element using `screen.gtByRole` is a good practice/pattern to use case-insensitive regex incase the casing changes in the button or other changes.__ See example below.
 ```
 import { render, screen } from '@testing-library/react';